 The most popular sports in Mexico are soccer, bullfighting, baseball, and boxing.
 The largest bullring in the world is La Monumental in Mexico City.

 Mexican cuisine is world-famous.
 Some of the famous food divinations from this country are fajitas, quesadillas, enchiladas, and the ever popular tacos.

 Mexico is famous everywhere in the world for its culture and cuisines.
-It is a great place to visit for a holiday, and you could get a chance to see any of the 31 UNESCO World Heritage Sites in this country.
-And only being there in person will let one into some more unknown yet interesting facts about this amazing country.
+It is a great place to visit for a holiday, and see the 31 UNESCO World Heritage Sites in this country.
+Mexico is just the place to visit for spending your next vacations.